 Jen and Devin walked to the side of the pool across from the others.

 “Hi, guys.
-This is Devin.
+This is Devin Elrich.
 Devin, that’s my brother Jason and sister Thea, you met them the other morning.
 The others are Ron, Steve, and Scott,” she said, pointing to each in turn.

 They all said ‘Hi’ to Devin.
-None of them doubted that Devin Elrich looked like a surfer kid, a surfer kid with a very hot body.
+None of them doubted that he looked like a surfer kid, a surfer kid with a very hot body.

 “Jump in,” Ron said, “the water temp is perfect.”